 German SOEP - Socio-Economic Panel (DIW)

-The German Socio-Economic Panel (SOEP) is a longitudinal survey of approximately 11,000 private households in the Federal Republic of Germany from 1984 to 2015 (release February 2017), and eastern German länder from 1990 to 2015.
+The German Socio-Economic Panel (SOEP) is a longitudinal survey of approximately 11,000 private households in the Federal Republic of Germany from 1984 to 2016 and eastern German länder from 1990 to 2016 (release February 2018).
 The database is produced by the Deutsches Institut für Wirtschaftsforschung (DIW), Berlin.
 Variables include household composition, employment, occupations, earnings, health and satisfaction indicators.